ZhangzrJerry/ZhangzrJerry/README.md

 ### Project Experience
 - Intelligent Book Recommendation and User Interest Analysis System Based on Factorization Machines, Col with [Yue Peng](https://github.com/polaron-andre) from [2023犀牛鸟中学科学人才培养计划](https://cloud.tencent.com/developer/article/2308943), 2023
 - League of Legends Master Prediction, Ind from [飞桨AI Studio星河社区](aistudio.baidu.com), 2022
-- FRC data collection software based on WeChat miniprogram, Col with [Yue Peng](https://github.com/polaron-andre), 2022
+- FRC Data Collection Software based on WeChat Mini Program, Col with [Yue Peng](https://github.com/polaron-andre), 2022

 ### FRC Involvement
 I was the captain of team [8011](https://www.thebluealliance.com/team/8011) aka Guangzhou Wayi.
 Under my leadership, our team won a Championship and achieved the Rookie Game Changer Award in two seasons.
 Furthermore, I established another team [8811](https://www.thebluealliance.com/team/8811) in Guangzhou No.2 High School with Andre Peng in 2021.
 I held 50 weekly studies and 3 holiday training programs for team 8811 and raised over $13,000 for sponsorship by contacting FIRST, our senior high school, and three private technological companies.
 I am proud of the awards I won with my very teammates: